 Jose Mourinho may have hit the headlines for his recent claims that some of the world's biggest clubs are not taking Uefa's Financial Fair Play (FFP) laws seriously, but finger-pointing and back-biting may become the norm when new rules come into full effect this summer.

-“Some clubs are feeling the Financial Fair Play as a fair Financial Fair Play, and others are feeling Financial Fair Play as a dodgy Financial Fair Play,” said Mourinho ahead of his side’s clash with Manchester City, one of the clubs widely scrutinized by soccer figures because of the new avenues from which the club has sought additional revenue ahead of FFP’s introduction.
+“Some clubs are feeling the Financial Fair Play as a fair Financial Fair Play, and others are feeling Financial Fair Play as a dodgy Financial Fair Play,” said Mourinho ahead of his side’s clash with Manchester City, one of the clubs widely scrutinised by footballing figures due to the new avenues from which they have sought additional revenues ahead of FFP’s introduction.

-And with new regulations having been passed by UEFA to allow directly affected parties to attend appeal hearings against those clubs ruled to have fallen outside of the parameters of the FFP laws, more clubs will be encouraged to point the finger at their European rivals.
+And with new regulations having been passed by Uefa to allow directly affected parties to attend appeal hearings against those clubs adjudged to have fallen outside of the parameters of the FFP laws, more clubs will be encouraged to point the finger at their European football rivals.

 "For some it is fair Financial Fair Play, for some it is dodgy Financial Fair Play"

 Meanwhile, City may draw further questions due to their financial role in the establishment of New York City FC and part-takeover of Melbourne Heart.

 While Mourinho and others may cry foul play, the new Uefa regulations at least allow rival clubs to have their arguments heard should they see an issue with such practices.